Contact Us for a Free Consultation (213) 542-0979

 Rude and Disrespectful Behavior

-As far as defendants go in a contempt order, if a defendant is acting rude and nasty, yells at the judge, curses, is not doing what they're supposed to, is being disrespectful, then that defendant can be held in contempt of court, can be prosecuted, can be placed in jail, can be fined – a number of different things can be done.
-But usually, the contempt has to do with some sort of disrespectful belligerent crazy behavior where the person is simply not following court rules, is out of control and the judge has to control them in order to keep the court proceedings going in a respective legal manner.
+As far as defendants go in a contempt order, if a defendant is acting rude and nasty, yells at the judge, curses, is not doing what they're supposed to, or is being disrespectful, then that defendant can be held in contempt of court, can be prosecuted, can be placed in jail, can be fined – several different things can be done.

 Uncooperative Witness